nyu-mll/jiant/README.md

 To activate the environment run ``source activate jiant``, and to deactivate run ``source deactivate``

+Some requirements may only be needed for specific configurations.
+If you have trouble installing a specific dependency and suspect that it isn't needed for your use case, create an issue or a pull request, and we'll help you get by without it.

 ## Downloading data

 The repo contains a convenience python script for downloading all [GLUE](https://www.nyu.edu/projects/bowman/glue.pdf) data and standard splits.